 Top-notch enterprises also choose such top-notch ERP

-The quality of ERP software determines the fates of all ERP implementation projects because of the following reasons.
+ERP software quality determines the fates of all ERP projects.

 - The core quality of ERP software cannot be dramatically improved during the course of ERP implementation project.

 - ERP implementation project can recruit more consultants at any time, and can also replace members of the advisory team with experts with higher education and more experience.

 - The risk analysis, management strategy, quality assurance measures, planning skill, communication skill and frequency, and user training applied to the ERP implementation process can be increased, adjusted, improved, and even repeatedly carried out at any time.

 A large number of cases proved that once the fundamental quality of ERP software is too poor, adjusting both of the above second and third measures can not alter the overall ERP implementation outcome - either success or failure.
 An ERP implementation project that uses poor quality ERP software yields only the following three results.